 On the other hand money scales are limited to counting sorted coins and banknotes.
 Furthermore banknote counters and coin counters perform functions such as batch counting and counterfeit detection.
 Ultimately the best counting device is dependant on the user’s requirements.

-The Reliability of Weight-Based Counting
+The Reliability Of Weight-Based Counting

 Counting money by weight is a proven way to reliably count cash.
 Furthermore coin and banknote denominations often have slight weight variations since they pick up dirt and oil.
 Precision money counting scales such as the ZZap MS40 are programmed to take into account these variations using weight tolerances.
 As a result money counting scales can count coins and banknotes quickly, accurately and reliably.